Heres a renovation story straight out of the Tiny Homes handbook.

 The New House Layout

 The design of the cottage was focused around a tiny courtyard with glass on 3 sides.
 The little courtyard provides a much needed space to sit outdoors.
 It also brings light into the bedroom, the office space and the dining area.
 Obviously all three of these rooms also benefit from being able to open a window and get fresh air.
-Oh, and did we mention Marla also likes to cook…so she grows fresh herbs out there too.
+Marla also likes to cook…so she grows fresh herbs out there too…total bonus in a tiny house.

 That’s one hard working little courtyard.